Personal Bankruptcy in Singapore

 Frequently Asked Questions by Creditors

-Must I Attend Court As a Creditor?
+Must I Attend Court as a Creditor?

 If you are a creditor who filed the bankruptcy application and are not represented by a lawyer, you must attend the bankruptcy hearing.
 Failure to attend may result in the court dismissing your application.
 Without the court’s permission, you cannot file another application against the same debtor for the same debt.
 If you are represented by a lawyer, your lawyer will attend the bankruptcy hearing on your behalf.